xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 - tolerance of error
 - can be regarded as concentration deviated from the target
-- Calculated concentration deviate more than this value will be filtered.
+- Calculated concentration deviating more than this value will be filtered.

 **red_tol**